andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 In local development, it felt like the execution of Python was perhaps faster than Ruby, however I've noticed that new apps are always fast to work with, given how little code is being loaded and executed.

 ## Language runtime management
-As a developer we typically need to run multiple version of Ruby, Python, Node, and other runtimes.
+As a developer we typically need to run multiple versions of Ruby, Python, Node, and other runtimes, to support different codebases, and to avoid modifying our system installation.

 In Ruby I use [rbenv](https://github.com/rbenv/rbenv) to manage multiple versions of Ruby, and to avoid using the version of Ruby that was installed by macOS, which is usually outdated compared with the version I want for a new app.

 In Python, I used [pyenv](https://github.com/pyenv/pyenv) to accomplish the same thing, which seemed quite similar in use.